haoliangyu/ares/README.md

 The package are stable releas and may not include up-to-date modification.
 To have lastest version, please download the **ARES.dll** and **ARES.esriAddIn** at */ARES/bin/Debug*. **The lastest version may not be fully tested**.

-## Staff
+## Contribution

-Special thanks to these people who contribut to this project:
+Special thanks to these people who contribute to this project:

 * Haoliang Yu
 * Xuan Wang